Background

 FAEP: Forensic Archaeology Expert Register and Panel (Expert Panel)

-The Forensic Archaeology Expert Register and Panel (FAEP) has been established by the CIfA Board of Directors and operates in accordance with the Forensic Archaeology Special Interest Group constitution.
+The Forensic Archaeology Expert Register and Panel (FAEP) has been established by the CIfA Board of Directors and operates independently of the Forensic Archaeology Special Interest Group constitution.
+The panel take contributions from the group committee on significant areas of discussion.

 Standard and guidance